Application

 - Root Application Path: base folder in which the application resides in your repository

-- Build Mode: chose between Docker or Buildpack.
+- Build and deploy: configure your Dockerfile location.
 For more information, go to this section

 If you want to deploy an application from a Container Registry you will have to select:

-Within this section, you will need to define the resources to be assigned to your applicaiton at run time.
+Within this section, you will need to define the resources to be assigned to your application at run time.

 - vCPU: the vCPU assigned to each instance of your application.
 The default is 500m (0.5 vCPU).